whage/thesis/thesis.md

 [@langer-generics]

-**TODO: after a few words on "Generics (Java, C#), write an example of parametric polymorphism in Java and one in Elm, compare them!**
+**TODO: write an example of parametric polymorphism in Java and one in Elm, compare them!**
 **some guidelines: https://stackoverflow.com/a/42417159/1772429**

 ## Reflection